ssatguru/BabylonJS-CharacterController/README.md

 * strafe right
 * slide down

+It supports constraining avatar from traversing slopes inclined at certain angles.

 It also supports camera "elasticity".
 In other words if a mesh comes between the camera and avatar/player, the camera snaps to a position in front of the mesh.
 This way the avatar/player is always in view.

 It can also enter first person view if the camera comes very close to the avatar/player

 ## Quick start